 Perhaps my background as a botanist has been decisive to adopt this digital medium where art, science and technology combine their features to give a new meaning to the Leonardo da Vinci´s words:

 "The most useful science

-is that one whose fruit
+is the one whose fruit

 is easier to communicate "

 Hence, today, we may add to the traditional botanical artist profiles those that allow the use of computers, digital tablets and computer drawing programs.
-Tools, after all, not very different from those used throughout the history of botanical illustration and used for a common purpose, discover and depict the scientific and artistic essence of plants.
+Tools, after all, not very different from those used throughout the history of botanical illustration and employed for a common purpose, discover and depict the scientific and artistic essence of plants.

 If we analyse the different reproduction techniques used in botanical illustration throughout the ages, we may be astonished to discover that their evolution has always run parallel to the development of the new technologies.
-Thus the woodcuts that monopolized the reproduction of most books, texts and images during the fifteenth, sixteenth and seventeenth centuries, were replaced by the metal engraving, as the advance of scientific knowledge required new reproductive technologies, able to overcome the quality of the xylography.
+Thus the woodcuts that monopolised the reproduction of most books, texts and images during the fifteenth, sixteenth and seventeenth centuries, were replaced by the metal engraving, as the advance of scientific knowledge required new reproductive technologies, able to overcome the quality of the xylography.
 The same will happen with the lithography, in future years, consolidating therefore its hegemony over other methods.

 "The emerging photography was the expression

-of a science that wanted to understand.
+of science wanting to understand.

 The drawing was the one that wanted